Kibnet/SignalR.EasyUse/README.md

 ```

 ### Use interfaces in client project
+- Add a link to the project with contracts.
-- First, create a connection to the hub, as usual:
+- Сreate a connection to the hub, as usual:
 ```csharp
 _connection = new HubConnectionBuilder()
                 .WithUrl("http://localhost:53353/ChatHub")